Preston Tucker: Later life and death (1950–1956)

 In the early 1950s, Tucker teamed up with investors from Brazil and auto designer Alexis de Sakhnoffsky to build a sports car called the Carioca.
 Tucker could not use the Tucker name for the car, as Peter Dun of Dun & Bradstreet had purchased the rights to the name, and the Tucker Carioca was ultimately never developed.

-Tucker's travels to Brazil were plagued by fatigue, and upon his return to the United States, he was diagnosed with lung cancer.
-Tucker died from pneumonia as a complication of lung cancer on December 26, 1956, at the age of 53.
+Tucker suffered from fatigue during his travels to Brazil, and upon his return to the United States he was diagnosed with lung cancer.
+Tucker died of pneumonia as a complication of lung cancer on December 26, 1956, at the age of 53.
 He is buried at Michigan Memorial Park in Flat Rock, Michigan.